 What type of vessels are eligible for the drone delivery pilot?

-Initially, the two weeks pilot trial will be targeting OSVs and Bulk Carriers from shore at the Eastern Working and Eastern Holding anchorages.
+Initially, the pilot trial will be targeting OSVs and Bulk Carriers from shore at the Eastern Working and Eastern Holding anchorages.
 However, if there is strong interest from other vessel segments, we will explore other options as well.

 What type of parcels are available for drone delivery and what is the weight limit?